matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### Publisher, Subscriber, Listener or Event?

-- Listener : The command object with the code that gets executed when something happens
+- Listener: The command object with the code that gets executed when something happens
-- Publisher : The object that announces that something has happened
+- Publisher: The object that announces that something has happened
-- Subscribers, Observers : The object that wait for something to happen
+- Subscribers, Observers: The object that wait for something to happen
-- Subscribers, Observers : The object that register to be informed of changes
+- Subscribers, Observers: The object that register to be informed of changes
-- Event : The something that happens
+- Event: The something that happens

 ### How are the observer and the command pattern related?